nimaaskarian/cpp-interpreter/README.md

 ## Why?
 - It's easier this way, specially if you're new to cpp and trying to figure out whats going on.
 - It won't create annoying binaries in your git repository, that you will need to delete everytime you want to commit.
+- It may be better to use `make`.
+But this project will slowly become more.